Egusi Soup Recipe

 2. Season the soup with sea salt, chicken stock cubes, and locust beans.

-3. Then, allow cooking for 10 minutes on low heat.
+3. Then, cook for 10 minutes on low heat.

 4. Blend onions until smooth.